Football Delay Of Kickoff Penalty

 In football, the kickoff is one of the most important plays and starts off every single game.
-This play is usually pretty straightforward, however, when the kicking team does not kick the ball before the play clock runs out, they will be assessed a delay of kickoff penalty from the officiating crew.
+This play is usually pretty straightforward; however, when the kicking team does not kick the ball before the play clock runs out, they will be assessed a delay of kickoff penalty from the officiating crew.

 |Delay Of Kickoff||5 Yards||5 Yards||5 Yards||10 Yards|

-The result of a delay of kickoff penalty is a five yard penalty assessed to the kicking team by the officiating crew.
+The result of a delay of kickoff penalty is a five-yard penalty assessed to the kicking team by the officiating crew.
 The exception to this is the CFL, where the penalty is 10 yards.
 For the most part, this penalty is extremely rare due to the fact that many teams usually have no issue kicking the ball off prior to the expiration of the play clock.
-In football at every single level of play, a delay of kickoff penalty is a reminder to the kicking team that they need to pick up the pace of the football game.
+In football, at every single level of play, a delay of kickoff penalty is a reminder to the kicking team that they need to pick up the pace of the football game.

 When a delay of kickoff penalty is called by a referee, the referee will call a delay of game penalty on the kickoff.
-This symbol will look as though the referee crosses his arms towards the inside of his body, signalling there has been a foul regarding the expiration of the play clock.
+This symbol will look as though the referee crosses his arms towards the inside of his body, signaling there has been a foul regarding the expiration of the play clock.

 - The coin toss has just concluded, and the team that is supposed to kick the ball off to start the game takes longer than 40 seconds to kick the ball off.